MiraiSubject/awesome-osu-tournaments/README.md

 ### Spreadsheet Templates

-- [BBCode generator for staff in forum posts](https://docs.google.com/spreadsheets/d/1yzsZFUrztemymny0E8RSIsYAnBz2nM2DojC-Gz-kWE8) (by moss-) - Generate BBCode to nicely display your staff in the tournament forum post.
+- [BBCode generator for staff in forum posts](https://docs.google.com/spreadsheets/d/1giUT9wLzhI-VkM6zioNH6pVrMqGDvi0_iUsfRmGRhP8) (by Nathaniel) - Generate BBCode to nicely display your staff in the tournament forum post.
 - [Mappool, qualifier and referee sheet templates](https://drive.google.com/drive/folders/1sIGjDR9_h-M8RgiJ5Nobml5DBdsulCWF) (by IceDynamix) - Sheets for mappool and referee management in the backend, as well as a sheet to organise qualifier results.
 - [Player and staffing history sheet template](https://docs.google.com/spreadsheets/d/1Ogu0Lw2JGR-WxuJav7IJd6hWAHOc0roaluCX1ROfplE) (by HitomiChan) - You can track current and past tournaments that you have participated in as either staff or player.
 - [Referee sheets](https://drive.google.com/drive/folders/1sYTvq80pB1AESD-e_w6G-lrT02uzLO9O) (by RussianVaxei) - Includes templates for overseeing qualifiers and matches.